zelinsky/CTF-Course/Classes/2-hashing.md

 We can easily forge signatures with this scheme using programs like [HashPump](https://github.com/bwall/HashPump) or [hlextend](https://github.com/stephenbradshaw/hlextend).

+#### Challenege:

-### Tabletop
+## Tabletop
-* I have a governance control which says I can only use SHA1, which has collisions.
+* I have a governance control which says I can only use SHA-1, which has collisions.
 How can I get around this weakness?

-* They are proposing to go to SHA256.
+* They are proposing to go to SHA-256.
 Why is this a bad idea?
-What if it were md5?
+What if it were MD5?

+## More Challenges
+* The Slash Bringing Hasher
+* RockYou